-Note: Guest post by Whitney Blankenship.
+Note: Article by Whitney Blankenship.

 Your email marketing strategies are critical to your brand’s success, but they won’t take you far if you don’t have a strong email list.